AmmukhanAk/Mindbowser-/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `click add records`

+once you have clicked add records , you will get input fields to fill up information you will first need to put seacrh key words to select the university from the dropdown.

+### `Click Submit`

+After the information is provided, click submit button and the same will reflect in the body shown below.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\